ECB's Coeure says only productivity growth will end low rates

 Turning to the ECB's plans for targeted new four-year loans to banks aimed at increasing their lending, Coeure said the ECB was confident banks with strong business models would be able to make full use of these so-called TLTROs.

-"In particular, given the incentive structure embedded in the TLTROs, the programme is particularly attractive for banks with a dynamic lending performance," he said.
+"In particular, given the incentive structure embedded in the TLTROs, the program is particularly attractive for banks with a dynamic lending performance," he said.

 (Reporting by Stephen Brown; Writing by Alexandra Hudson and Paul Carrel)